isomerpages/gb-assist/pages/solutionrepo/solution922.md

 ---
-title: CoreMatter - Package (12 users)
+title: CoreMatter - Package (18 users)
 permalink: /productivity-solutions-grant/solutionrepo/solution922
 ---

 #### Description

-CoreMatter is a cloud based, Legal Accounting and Practice Management System, developed on a Client-Matter Workspace structure which empower users to better manage Accounting & Financial Matter, Client Matter, Case Matter to meet the requirement of their clients.
+"CoreMatter is a cloud based, Legal Accounting and Practice Management System, developed on a Client-Matter Workspace structure which empower users to better manage Accounting & Financial Matter, Client Matter, Case Matter to meet the requirement of their clients.
 In addition, their AML/CFT (Anti Money Laundering Counter Financing Terrorism) module for users to quickly and accurate encode KYC information for their clients, with an approval function from authorised personnel of the firm.

 #### Details of Solution